The Art of Looping

 Looping Basics

-For the uninitiated, a “loop” is simply a snippet of audio that plays repeatedly.
-With a Loop Station, you can plug in a guitar, mic, or other instrument, record a loop on the fly, and then use it as an accompaniment for further live playing and/or singing.
-You can even overdub new performances while the loop plays, a feature known as “sound-on-sound” recording.
-In addition, some Loop Stations have multitrack capability, allowing you to play multiple loops at one time.
+For the uninitiated, a loop is simply a snippet of audio that plays repeatedly.
+With a Loop Station, you can plug in a guitar, mic, or other instrument, record a loop on the spot, and then use it as accompaniment for further live playing and/or singing.
+You can also overdub new performances while the loop plays, a feature also known as “sound-on-sound” recording.
+Many Loop Stations even have multitrack capability, allowing you to play multiple loops at one time.

-Before the advent of today’s purpose-built digital loopers, innovative guitarists and other musicians first created loops in real time with delay or “echo” devices (first tape-based and later digital).
-In fact, simple looping can be accomplished with BOSS delay pedals like the DD-20 and DD-7.
-For all its coolness, creating loops with a delay unit has its disadvantages.
-First, the available recording time is measured in seconds, limiting your loop creations to a few bars.
+Before the advent of today’s dedicated digital loopers, innovative musicians first created loops in real time with delay/echo devices (first tape-based and later digital).
+In fact, simple looping can be accomplished with BOSS delay pedals like the DD-500 and DD-7, and one of those might do all you need.
+But if you want to go beyond the basics, creating loops with a delay unit has some limits.
+First, the available recording time is quite a bit less compared to a dedicated looper.
 Second, unless you have an external recorder handy, there’s no way to save your masterful loop creation once it’s complete—if you turn off the power or record a new loop, your inspired performance is history!

 The Loop Station Advantage

 For many years now, BOSS’ Loop Station products have been the go-to looping devices for performing musicians everywhere.
-They’re made from the ground up with real-time live looping in mind, with tons of features that make them perfect for guitarists, vocalists, and all musicians, even those that play acoustic instruments.
-The current Loop Stations are the most powerful ever, with three different models to choose from (see our roundup below).
+They’re made from the ground up with real-time live looping in mind, and offer tons of features that make them perfect for guitarists, vocalists, and all musicians, even those that play acoustic instruments.
+The current Loop Station lineup provides the most diverse selection ever, with five different models to choose from (see our roundup below).

 Nuts and Bolts

 While a phrase is playing, new recordings can be overdubbed sound-on-sound style.
-Here, the Loop Stations’ undo function is super handy—if you don’t like your overdub, simply press a footswitch and undo it, returning the phrase to its pre-overdub state.
+Here, the Loop Stations’ undo function is super handy—if you don’t like your overdub, simply press a switch and undo it, returning the phrase to its pre-overdub state.
 If you change your mind, press the footswitch again to redo the undo.
 Of course, all this can be done during a performance without ever stopping playback.
+Beyond the obvious function of fixing mistakes, undo/redo can also be used as a creative tool for bringing layered parts in and out as you play.

-Loop Stations also feature built-in rhythms that are great for jamming and creating ultra-tight, grooving loops.
-Some also offer multiple input types, allowing you to connect a guitar or bass, a microphone, and a stereo device such as a mixer or portable music player.
-These inputs are available simultaneously, letting you record the sounds of the connected devices into your loops as the inspiration hits you.
+Most Loop Stations feature built-in rhythms, which are great for jamming and creating ultra-tight, grooving loops.
+Various models also offer multiple input types, allowing you to connect a guitar or bass, a microphone, and a stereo device such as a mixer or portable music player.
+These inputs are available simultaneously, letting you record the sounds of all the connected devices into your loops as the inspiration hits you.

 Whether your looping needs are great or small, BOSS has a Loop Station for you.